Get

 Cats often catnap for 15–30 minutes to rest their bodies and minds.
 During a catnap, they doze off but won’t fall into a deep sleep.
 This allows them to be alert to potential threats and react quickly if needed.

-Your cat may be ignoring you and using fake sleep to do so.
+Your cat may remain in a light resting state or “fake sleeping” to limit interaction.
 But don’t worry, if your cat ignores you, you most likely didn’t do anything to deserve it.
 Independent kitties occasionally need alone time.
 It’s a good idea to give your cat space when they are resting, but don’t worry; they’ll come looking for you when they need attention.

 divider 3 paws